 Time to Stop Talking About Speech Laws and Start Talking About Speech Rights!

 Sadly, not much has changed since the incident.
-Four years ago, I too experienced similar treatment from left leaning and neo-marxist students and professors when I studied at the University of Toronto.
-Once, at the student commuter centre, I was conversing with a classmate about the Harper Government position on the Niqab ban.
+Four years ago, I too experienced similar treatment from left-leaning and neo-Marxist students and professors when I studied at the University of Toronto.
+Once, at the student commuter centre, I was conversing with a classmate about the Harper Government’s position on the Niqab ban.
 My friend and I were abruptly and rudely interrupted by an older student who told us that we could not speak about this topic because we were in a “positive space” and it might offend or hurt the feelings of some students in the room.
-I was upset that a private political discussion was being shut down by this person.
-As I left the centre, I recall thinking that the “positive space” posters hanging around the place reminded me of George Orwell's 1984 “Big Brother is watching you” placards.
+I was upset that a private political discussion was being shut down by someone not participating in the conversation.
+As I left the centre, I recall thinking that the “positive space” posters around the place reminded me of George Orwell’s 1984 “Big Brother is watching you” placards.

 The late Christopher Hitchens described the problem with hate speech perfectly at the University of Toronto in 2007: